 If the missing person is an adult over the age of 18, and has been missing for more than 24 hours, the ASUPD will notify the missing person's emergency contacts, law enforcement agencies in surrounding counties and in the jurisdiction where the student or employee originally resided, unless that jurisdiction made the missing person report.
-Adult missing person emergency contact(s) will be contacted no later than 24 hours after he or she is determined missing.
+An adult missing person's emergency contact(s) will be contacted no later than 24 hours after he or she is determined missing.